Arduino LCD Tutorial: A must have for Arduino Projects

 Try tinkering with the code for the LCD.
 Basically, there are two main functions used for controlling the text on the LCD:

-- lcd.setCursor(column number, row number) – This function places the cursor of the LCD on the desired position you want.
+- lcd.setCursor(column number, row number) – This function places the cursor of the LCD on the desired position.
 Any text displayed after this function will start from the position you have mentioned.
-Example use: lcd.setCursor(4,0), i.e., fifth column and first row (since it starts from 0,0).
+For example, use: lcd.setCursor(4,0), i.e., fifth column and first row (since it starts from 0,0).

-- lcd.print(“text”) – This function is used for printing the text on the LCD.
+- lcd.print(“text”) – This function is used to print the text on the LCD.
 Whatever string is placed inside the ” “, gets displayed on the LCD.

-That’s about it, now you can add an LCD to all your arduino projects.
-Check out this demo video, showing the character LCD with arduino on action:
+That’s about it, now you can add an LCD to your Arduino projects!
+Check out this demo video showing the character LCD with arduino on action: